Telegram-Mini-Apps/issues/README.md

 ## Disclaimer

 Not to disappoint the developers community, this repository does not belong to the Telegram team, or affiliated with it.
-This repository was created by an external developer who aims to improve the platform but is not affiliated with the Telegram team.
+This repository was created by an external developer who aims to improve the platform.